Elton John: Influences

 John has said he remembers being immediately hooked on rock and roll when his mother brought home records by Elvis Presley and Bill Haley & His Comets in 1956.
-Growing up he states, "I heard Little Richard and Jerry Lee Lewis, and that was it.
+He also stated of when he was growing up: "I heard Little Richard and Jerry Lee Lewis, and that was it.
 I didn't ever want to be anything else.
 I'm more of a Little Richard stylist than a Jerry Lee Lewis, I think.
 Jerry Lee is a very intricate piano player and very skillful, but Little Richard is more of a pounder."
-John has also cited Ray Charles, The Beatles, The Band, Leon Russell, Aretha Franklin, Joni Mitchell, and Freddie Mercury as influences.
+John was inspired by keyboardists in the 1960s such as Zoot Money, Graham Bond, Georgie Fame, Rod Argent and Gary Brooker.
+He described Brian Wilson of the Beach Boys as "the biggest influence on my songwriting ever".
+He also cited Ray Charles, the Beatles, the Band, Leon Russell, Aretha Franklin, Joni Mitchell and Freddie Mercury as influences.

-After doing a duet with Kate Bush in 2013, John praised her talents as a musician, stating "I'm so proud to be on a Kate Bush record; she's always marched to the beat of her own drum.
-She was groundbreaking – a bit like a female equivalent of Freddie Mercury.
-She does come out socially sometimes and she came to my civil partnership occasion with her husband.
-There were so many stars in the room, but all the musicians there were only interested in saying, "You've got to introduce me to Kate Bush."
-I remember Boy George saying, "Oh my God, is that Kate Bush?"
-I said, Yeah!".

 John has often expressed a great appreciation for the accomplishments of young artists from the 21st century, collaborating with several of them on the 2021 collaborative album The Lockdown Sessions and interviewing them on his Apple Music radio show Rocket Hour.
-He stated in an interview that "It's wonderful because you think, 'God, they're 16 or 17 or 15 years of age.
+He stated in an interview: "It's wonderful because you think, 'God, they're 16 or 17 or 15 years of age.
 How do they do that?'
-It keeps me animated and it keeps me so happy," and that "These are the kind of artists that keep me young.
+It keeps me animated and it keeps me so happy", and that "These are the kind of artists that keep me young.
 I listen to all new music, I know all the old music but it's the new music in life that keeps me inspired."